-problem(s) that caused the code(s) to be set.
-If proper repairs to correct the problem(s) that caused the code(s) to relink the module be set are not made, the code(s) will appear again as soon as the vehicle is driven long enough for the problem to recur.
+Erasing SRS DTCs does not fix the problem(s) that caused the code(s) to be set.
+If proper repairs to correct the problem(s) that caused the code(s) to be set are not made, the code(s) will appear again as soon as the vehicle is driven long enough for the problem to recur.